strmlineapp-ux/agileflow/docs/design-system.md

   - Clicking the button reveals the input field.
   - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
-  - The input automatically gains focus as soon as it becomes visible.
-This is achieved using a `useEffect` hook with a `setTimeout` to ensure the element is rendered and ready for focus.
+  - **Automatic Focus**: If configured with `autoFocus`, the input gains focus as soon as its parent tab becomes visible.
+This is a one-time action per tab load.
+  - **Manual Focus**: Clicking the search icon will always expand the input and focus it.
-  - The input hides again if the user clicks away (`onBlur`) and the field is empty, unless `autoFocus` is true.
+  - **Collapse on Blur**: The input always collapses back to its icon-only state when it loses focus (`onBlur`) and the field is empty.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and management pages like the Admin screen.

 ---